ScAAN/waterfrontmap/README.md

    check that) and type issues (if the data is stored as a number and your comparing it to strings, for example).

-## Notes from presentation on Wednesday, March 7
+## Feedback/Notes from presentation on Wednesday, March 7

 Presented the map we have so far to the broader ScAAN group to try and get people's impressions and hear some feedback.
 People were very